\\\ Dog Walks

 Beautiful walks along coastal routes and sandy beaches

-East Head beach is part of a sand spit located by the entrance into the Chichester Harbour estuary and is gorgeous and sandy with some shingle whilst its back shore leading onto sandy dunes and salt marshes, called The Hinge, is an area renowned for the habitat of wild birds which is part of the National Trust that hugs the estuary river, an area designated as of National Outstanding Beauty.
+East Head beach is part of a sand spit located by the entrance into the Chichester Harbour estuary, gorgeous and sandy with some shingle, whilst its back shore leads onto sandy dunes and salt marshes, called The Hinge, is an area renowned for the habitat of wild birds which is part of The National Trust that hugs the estuary river, an area designated as of National Outstanding Beauty.

-There’s plenty of yachting activity from the harbour to watch as you walk and views towards The Isle Of Wight.
+There’s plenty of yachting activity from the harbour to watch as you walk with your dog and views towards The Isle Of Wight.
 Don’t be caught out visiting this area at high tide, as there is little of East Head Beach that you can walk on.
 Check meteorological websites before leaving home and plan your visit around the tides.

 \\\ Promoted Content